nhartland/dashengine/README.md

 in-instance-memory, is not preserved across instances.
 This can be easily modified for use with, e.g redis.

+### Profiler

+The profiler can work ok (although maybe not perfectly) even in a multi-threaded environment, even with a simple (in-memory) cache.
+Normally dash would have issue with 'global state' in the sense of queries cached in memory in one thread, however queries are referenced in the profiler by query ID and parameters only, therefore if, in any given thread, the query has not been cached, the thread is able to re-run the query to display profiling information.

 ### Credentials

 Are obtained through `google.auth.default`.